Jim McDermott: Early political career

+In 1980, while still a state senator, he saw a chance to take on incumbent governor Dixy Lee Ray in the Democratic primary for governor as she sought re-election.
+U.S. Senator Warren Magnuson endorsed McDermott and persuaded the leaders of the Washington State AFL–CIO to endorse and actively campaign for McDermott.
+He was successful in the primary, upsetting an incumbent governor by a 57–42% landslide, but lost the general election to Republican John Spellman in the year of the Republican Ronald Reagan landslide.
+McDermott would lose 57–43% while Magnuson would lose in a narrow upset to Washington attorney general Slade Gorton.

-McDermott chose for a third time in 1984 to run for Governor.
+McDermott chose for a third time in 1984 to run for governor.
 In his third gubernatorial campaign, he carried shiny red apples around the state as he campaigned in a state noted for its apple crops.
 He has pushed what he's called an "Apple agenda"—his acronym for Affordable health care, Promotion of jobs, Protection of the environment, Life with hope and without fear, and excellence in Education.
-However, this time in the primary, he faced the Pierce County Executive Booth Gardner, a former State Senator as well who ran in the slogan, "Booth Who?!"
+However, this time in the primary, he faced the Pierce County Executive Booth Gardner, a former state senator as well who ran in the slogan, "Booth Who?!"
 Gardner ran with a focus on LGBT and the pro-choice issues, and contributed $500,000 of his own funds to the campaign.
 McDermott ended up losing his third primary to Gardner, who then went on to defeat Spellman in the general election.

-In 1987, McDermott briefly left politics to become a Foreign Service medical officer based in Zaire now known as Democratic Republic of the Congo, providing psychiatric services to Foreign Service, USAID, and Peace Corps personnel in sub-Saharan Africa.
+In 1987, McDermott briefly left politics to become a Foreign Service medical officer based in Zaire (now known as the Democratic Republic of the Congo), providing psychiatric services to Foreign Service, USAID, and Peace Corps personnel in sub-Saharan Africa.